 Getting There: Cambodia has two international airports, the Siem Reap International Airport in Siem Reap and Phnom Penh International Airport in the capital.
 While it has no national airline carrier, regular flights from Bangkok can take you to the two cities.
 Moreover, most Indian metropolises have direct flights to Bangkok and you should book your tickets in advance for the best prices.

 Places of Interest: Discover your spiritual self at the Angkor Wat and Bayon.
 Explore the world of Lara Croft at the Ta Prohm temple.
 Pay homage to the victims of perhaps the worst pogrom known to mankind at the Tuol Sleng Genocide Museum and Choeung Ek.
 Cap it all off by getting a taste of luxury at the Royal Palace.

 Where to go:

 The capital city of Cambodia, Phnom Penh (pronounced as NaamPen) resides beside the rivers Mekong, Bassac and Tonle Sap.
 Phnom Penh has numerous historical architectures, and also reflects its history of FrenchColonialism through its buildings.

 Siem Reap in Cambodia:

-Siem Reap is the gateway to the world famous and one of the oldest temple of the world- AngkorWat.
+Siem Reap is the gateway to the world-famous and one of the oldest temples of the world- AngkorWat.
 Built during the Khmer Empire, Angkor Wat holds a rich history of its kings and dynasties that are evident even to the modern world.

 Sihanoukville in Cambodia: